lucatume/wp-browser/docs/tutorials/wamp-setup.md

 ## Requirements

 * A Windows machine
-* A working installation of [WAMP](!g mamp)
+* A working installation of [WAMP][5595-0001]
 * You should be able to create sites and visit them from your browser without issues.
 * [Composer](https://getcomposer.org/) installed and working on your terminal `PATH`, you should be able to run `composer --version` at the terminal and see the version correctly.

 ## Install and configure WAMP

-This walk-through starts after WAMP has been installed and is correctly running on the host machine; you can [download WAMP from the site](!g mamp download) and follow the installation instructions.
+This walk-through starts after WAMP has been installed and is correctly running on the host machine; you can [download WAMP from the site][5595-0002] and follow the installation instructions.
 In the context of this guide I'm installing the test WordPress installation in the `C:\wamp64\www\wp` directory.
 If your installation lies elsewhere, replace the `C:\wamp64\www\wp` path with the actual directory in each command.